cjzamora/picow-clock-emu/README.md

 ## GPIO Assignments

-- PIN 14: Mode PIN (Astable/Monostable)
-- PIN 15: Step PIN (Clock can be stepped when in Monostable mode)
-- PIN 16: Pulse PIN (Output of the clock/timer, used for LED)
+- GPIO 16 - Pulse PIN for LEDs
-- PIN 28: Clock Output PIN (Output of the clock/timer)
+- GPIO 17 - Clock PIN for 6502
-- PIN 26: Potentiometer (For adjusting the frequency of the clock/timer)

 ## Building and Flashing
 ```bash